What Happens After Completion? Your Post-Conveyancing Guide for 2026

 File Stamp Duty Land Tax Return and pay any tax due

-Prior to completion you will have paid any stamp duty land tax to your solicitor which your solicitor pays this to Revenue & Customs along with your files land tax return, no later than 30 days after completion.
-Even if there is no stamp duty to be paid because your property's value is below the threshold, then a stamp duty land tax return is still filed to H M Revenue & Customs.
+Prior to completion, you will have paid any stamp duty land tax to your solicitor, which your solicitor pays to Revenue & Customs along with your files' land tax return, no later than 14 days after completion.
+Even if there is no stamp duty to pay because your property's value is below the threshold, a stamp duty land tax return is still filed with HM Revenue & Customs.

 You can calculate your stamp duty here - Stamp Duty Calculator